 A walk on the wild side

-Cape Le Grand Campground and Lucky Bay Campground areas have campsites with camp kitchens, gas barbecues, picnic tables, toilets and water.
-Camping fees apply and camp sites operate on a first come, first served basis.
+Le Grand Beach and Lucky Bay campgrounds have gas barbecues, picnic tables, toilets and water.

 The drive from Esperance to Cape Le Grand National Park is by sealed road.
 Roads to all recreation sites in the park are also sealed except for the spur road to Rossiter Bay, which is graded for two-wheel-drive.